 “How are you doing now?
 Are you at peace?”
 I prodded.

-“Oh no, every time when I sit, I seem to get more angry.
+“Oh no, every time when I sat, I seemed to get more angry.
 Not comfortable at all.
 My mind went round like a monkey.
 I can’t get out of it.”
 He seemed confused.
 He thought that this method of meditation should be working.

 “But why do you want to concentrate on defilement?”
 I was baffled.
 Have we not moved on?
-We know that our shortcomings are formed in our minds by our past experiences.
+We know that our shortcomings are formed in our minds by the life we experienced before.

-“My sifu teach me to do that.
-He said we must be able to “see” our own defilement, see through it and let it go.”
+“My sifu taught me to do that.
+He said we must be able to “see” our own defilement, see through them and let them go.”
 He insisted.